All the information contained on this website is from Jean's personal correspondence with his patrons & family,

 of Geoffrey Wallace Stained Glass, Melbourne, VIC

-Please feel free to make any comment regarding the website, or if you think you may have any of Jean Orval's windows in your church or perhaps in a private collection, please send a note in the request form above so that it may be photographed and catalogued thus enabling Jean's legacy to live on ...
+Please feel free to make any comment regarding the website, or if you think you may have any of Jean Orval's windows in your church or perhaps in a private collection, please send a note at the above email so that it may be photographed and catalogued thus enabling Jean's legacy to live on ...

 Jean and his wife Phine: